 Air Dispersion Modeling is at the heart of what we do here at our Singapore offices in BroadTech Engineering.

-We have the capability to perform some of the most complex and precise Air Dispersion Modeling (ADM) simulation using state-of-art emission estimation techniques and computer modeling software.
+We can perform some of the most complex and precise Air Dispersion Modeling (ADM) simulations using state-of-art emission estimation techniques and computer modeling software.

 *The air dispersion modeling systems that we use are models that are officially recommended and preferred by USEPA